chaseleantj/gpt-prompts/README.md

 <img src="Images/food_animation.gif">

-Copy and paste the following prompt into ChatGPT.
-Make sure that you have Code Interpreter enabled.
+Copy and paste the following prompt into ChatGPT Code Interpreter.

-You also need to upload an image.

 ```
 This image is a panoramic shot.